ankurmehrotra/TOGAF-Exam-Preparation-Guide/README.md

 ** Quick Summary: TOGAF Framework has 6 parts to it, and one of the is ADM.
 ADM by itself has Preliminary phase and Phases A to H.**

+# TOGAF Framework
+It has 6 parts,
+1. ADM - Development Method, read below for more detail on it.
+2. ADM Guidelines and techniques - Guidelines help adapt ADM, Technique support specific tasks of ADM like task planning, gap analysis etc...
+3. Architecture content framework: Detailed model of work products i.e. artifacts and deliverables and the Architecture Building blocks these deliverables represent
+4. Enterprise continuum: Repository for future reuse
+5. Architecture capability framework: Provides guidance for establishing an architecture practice in a company, what capabilities they should include
+6. TOGAF Library: Providea templates, guidance and technique to help implement togaf.

 Each Phase will be learned in the next notes, every phase has its own Objectives, input, output and steps.
 This is what is usually referred in questions.

 # ADM